riihikallio/VBA-content/VBA/Excel-VBA/articles/excel-tips-for-optimizing-performance-obstructions.md

 - **Range-lookup=FALSE** requests an exact match and assumes the data is not sorted.

 Avoid performing lookups on unsorted data where possible because it is slow.
-If your data is sorted, but you want an exact match, see [Sorted data with missing values](#xlSortedDataMissingValues).
+If your data is sorted, but you want an exact match, see [Use two lookups for sorted data with missing values](#use-two-lookups-for-sorted-data-with-missing-values).

 ### Use INDEX and MATCH or OFFSET instead of VLOOKUP